SashG91/Off-The-Saddle/README.md

 ## WIREFRAMES

-### Post List
+### Climb List
-- The post list page was designed using cards to show a quick summary of each climb write-up.
+- The climb list page was designed using cards to show a quick summary of each climb write-up.
 - The user has the ability to click and find out more about each climb.
 [INSERT WIREFRAME SCREENSHOT HERE]

-### Post Detail
+### Climb Detail
-- Each blog post provides details about the climb such as difficulty, surface, elevation gain.
+- Each blog post provides details about the climb such as difficulty, surface, distance and elevation gain.
 - The registered user can also comment, like and include their segment time for each climb.
 [INSERT WIREFRAME SCREENSHOT HERE]

 ## APP FEATURES / STRUCTURE

 ### Navigation
--
+- The users will see a home, login/logout & register button when visiting the site.
+- There is a hover state on each of the navigation items for better user experience.
+- For mobile devices, the navigation will toggle to a hamburger menu.

 ### Climb List
--
+- The users will have a list of posts with a title, excerpt and summary card associated with each climb.
+- The image and title are linked, so users may click on either and be taken to the climb.
+- There is a hover state on the title to show the user they can click on the post.
+- This summary card is later repeated in each climb detail post for continuity across the site.
+[INSERT SCREENSHOTS HERE]

 ### Climb Detail
--
+- Each climb post has an article about the climb.
+- The structure of each post is consistent, starting with the card at the top and excerpt from the climb list and then the main content.
+[INSERT SCREENSHOTS HERE]

 ### Likes
 -